Your first step after arriving at Gatwick is to clear passport control.

 - All other nationalities.

-At the passport desk a UK Border Force officer will ask to see your passport or travel document and any supporting documentation necessary for your visit.
+If you are over 12 and hold a chipped British, EU, EEA or Swiss e-passport, please head directly for the e-passport gates and follow the instructions there.
+Staff will be on hand to help you.
+Otherwise please go to one of the desks where a UK Border Force officer will ask to see your passport or travel document and any supporting documentation necessary for your visit.

 Please remember that your passport must not expire during your visit.